top of page

 To demonstrate eligibility, applicants must provide official documentation verifying their investment in Colombia.
 This can include:

-• Bank Certifications of Capital Investment – If the investment is in a business or financial assets, a certificate from the Colombian Central Bank (Banco de la República) or an equivalent financial institution is necessary.
+• Bank Certifications of Capital Investment – If the investment is in a business or financial assets, a certificate from the Colombian Central Bank (Banco de la República) is necessary.

 • Corporate Share Purchase Agreements – If acquiring shares in a company, official documentation detailing ownership, capital contribution, and registration with the Chamber of Commerce must be submitted.